AsjadOooO/Addresing-tovade-issue/README.md

 So he just fakely accussed us for no reason if someone still think about this bull shit warm welcome https://discord.gg/zyPEwvGUmg
-Join my Discord server me and my friend (Dev7knight#3544) will screen share will show each and every single code anyway the code is getting public on 25 stars anyway so if anyone wanna comes warm welcome there
+Join my Discord server me and my friend (Dev7knight#3544) will screen share will show each and every single code anyway the code is getting public on 25 stars anyway so if anyone wanna see to comes server  warm welcome there

 - At the end it just goes with the mentaility of this kid that how pathetic and spoiled he is , i don't even know him nor i code discord bot and you can't pursue anything coding discord bots (its a good thing to do you learns alot that's my opinion)